-Each fellow is given a desk on the second floor of the Eye Institute.
-The fellows and residents are responsible for keeping this room organized and for informing the program coordinator of any malfunctioning equipment or other problems with the rooms.
+Each fellow is given a desk in the Eye Institute.
+The fellows and residents are responsible for keeping their work space organized and for informing the program coordinator of any malfunctioning equipment or other problems with the rooms.

 Ophthalmology Call Room